heidil23/p8105_covid_final_project/covid_project_proposal.md

 -   Line graphs showing trends in cases and deaths in the U.S. and NYC, respectively
--   Similar graphs with markers for intiation of vaccine distribution
+-   Similar graphs with markers for initiation of vaccine distribution
 -   Bar graphs showing differences in COVID-19 deaths by different subgroups (age, sex, race, etc.)
 -   Line graph showing trends in mask usage, disease rates, and vaccine